Definition of Monetary Unit Assumption

-Part of the monetary unit assumption is that accountants report assets as dollar amounts, rather than reporting in detail all of the specific assets.
-If an asset cannot be expressed as a dollar amount, it cannot be entered in the general ledger.
-For example, the management team of a very successful corporation is by far its most valuable asset.
-However, the accountant is not able to objectively convert those talented people into a dollar or monetary amount.
-Hence, the team will not be included in the amounts reported on the balance sheet.
+Another part of the monetary unit assumption is that U.S. accountants report a corporation's assets as dollar amounts (rather than reporting details of all of the assets).
+If an asset cannot be expressed as a dollar amount, it cannot be entered in a general ledger account.
+For example, the management team of a very successful corporation may be the corporation's most valuable asset.
+However, the accountant is not able to objectively convert those talented people into USDs.
+Hence, the management team will not be included in the reported amounts on the balance sheet.